Data-driven approach for benchmarking DFTB-approximate excited state methods: Overview of methods

 Our work is aimed to both experts and beginners in the DFTB+ community that share an interest in the computation of excitation energies within the DFTB framework.
-Thus, we have decided to include brief overviews of the methods revised in this work, which will aid the reader in the discussion of the results.
+Thus, we have decided to include into the electronic supplementary material (ESI) brief overviews of the methods revised in this work, which will aid the reader in the discussion of the results.
 However, we strongly recommend the readers to refer to the original publications for the respective implementations of DFTB \cite{Hourahine2020}, TD-DFTB (DFTB-Casida) \cite{Niehaus2009} and pp-DFTB (DFTB-ppRPA) \cite{Yang2017}.
 We also want to recommend a pedagogical introduction to those who are completely new to DFTB \cite{Koskinen2009}.